Anushka15-web/RiseAble/README.md

 # RiseAble
-Rise beyond limits, embrace your strength, and shine unapologetically.
+Rise above limits, own your journey, and let your potential shine.
 ---
 ## Overview